fermi-ad/xilinx-docker/recipes/automated-images/vivado/v2019.1/README.md

 - Follow the build process in the terminal (manual interaction required)

-- Xilinx Vivadobatch mode configuration (generate)
+- Xilinx Vivado batch mode configuration (generate)
 	- Select ```Vivado HL System Edition```: option ```3```
 	- The configuration opens in the ```vim``` editor
 	- Make the following modifications: